Skip to main content

 Bonnie Ramsey

-Bonnie Ramsey, MD helps patients with Cystic Fibrosis.
+Dr. Bonnie Ramsey helps patients with cystic fibrosis.

 No one appreciates the perseverance behind medical research more than Kari Foss, a member of Kentwood High School's volleyball team, who was diagnosed with cystic fibrosis (CF) at age 2.